system-zero/system-zero/src/data/semantics/Language.md

     println ("character integer represantion |${c}|, as string |${v}|, cell width ${w}")

   # in this case 'c' holds the integer value of the underlying byte,
-  # while 'b' holds the string representation and 'w' holds the cell
+  # while 'v' holds the string representation and 'w' holds the cell
   # width of the character.

   # String literals are enclosed within double quotes.
 A double quote can be